We are at the 28th AAR Annual Research Review - June 26-28, 2023

 High demands during development

 Access to the fully equipped laboratory at NBT AG also enables the complex tests to be carried out in-house.
 The railway industry has the highest requirements for the quality of components: before a product is approved, it must undergo numerous testing and certification procedures.
 This is the only way to ensure the highest safety standards and reliable system performance in railway operations.
 This includes climatic, mechanical-dynamic, corrosive and electrical tests, which ensure that the systems meet the extreme conditions on the rail.
+“We prioritize the quality of our sensors above all else,” states Oliver, who personally oversees the rigorous testing process.

-“Machine Economy will play crucial role in decarbonisation”
+“Sensor technology will play crucial role in decarbonisation”

 AXO is no exception. he need for innovative solutions to climate change is greater than ever, especially in the areas of transport and mobility.
 To this end, digitalisation is an essential prerequisite for shifting traffic from road to rail.
 Society also benefits from this.
 Oliver’s goal: “Rail travel must become the first choice for us customers – instead of cars or planes.”